 RICHARD A. MILLER is Woodhouse/Sysco Professor of Economics, emeritus.
 He taught at Wesleyan from 1960 until 2006, and his courses included introductory, microtheory, industrial economics, antitrust, business ethics, accounting, and corporate finance.
 His research interests include structure-performance in U.S. manufacturing, mergers, gender discrimination, cost curves, cost of capital, and how algebra helps to understand the mortgage crisis.Curator of the Davison Art Center

-Clare Rogan is curator of the Davison Art Center and an adjunct assistant professor in the art history program at Wesleyan.
-She received her BA from Princeton University and her PhD from Brown University.
-She teaches courses on the history of prints, history of photographs and museum studies.
+CLARE ROGAN is curator of the Davison Art Center and an adjunct assistant professor in the art history program at Wesleyan.
+She teaches courses on the history of prints, history of photography, and museum studies.
 Her publications include articles on early lithography and German art of the early 20th century.
 Writer

 SARI ROSENBLATT has won the PEN New England New Discovery Award in Fiction, the Katherine Anne Porter Prize in Fiction, the Glimmer Train Short Story Award, and the New Millennium Prize in Instructor of Immigrant Literature

 Fiction.
 Her stories have appeared in many literary journals.
 She has taught at the University of Iowa, where she earned an MFA from the Writers Workshop.
 In recent years, she has taught at the Green Street Arts Center and the Continuing Studies Program at Wesleyan.
 She teaches currently at the Educational Center for the Arts in New Haven.

 HILA YANAI has taught courses on immigrant literature in Graduate Liberal Studies at Wesleyan and at the University of Connecticut/Hartford Campus.
 These courses explored the theme of bi-cultural Harold T. Stearns Professor of Earth Science Emeritus